NikMurashkin/OmniCraft-WebSite/README.md

 ---

 ### 🔒 Source Code
-For security and IP protection, the source code of the desktop application (Python/Flet) and the raw source files of the website (VitePress) are hosted in a private repository.
+For security and intellectual property protection, the source code of the desktop application (Python/Flet) and the raw source files of the website (VitePress) are hosted in a private repository.

 ---